 There are almost an endless variety of election-related actions that can move the markets quickly.
 The worst reaction is to panic.

-It can be tempting to get caught up in an initial public offering of a hot company.
-While you’re deciding whether an IPO fits into your portfolio, here are a few things you may want to keep in mind.
+It can be tempting to get caught up in an initial public offering of high-profile companies, such as Twitter, Facebook, Fitbit and Shake Shack in recent years, and this year’s Snap Inc., the owner of Snapchat.
+While you’re deciding whether any IPO fits into your portfolio, here are a few things you may want to keep in mind.

 - Price Matters.
 In general, the opening price for public trading is higher than the IPO offer price.
 So if you invest at the opening price (or enter a market order), you will likely see a higher price than the IPO was priced.